Primary Care, HIV

 Conclusions and Relevance: The high rates of STI rates among men that have sex with men has been linked to increased condom-less intercourse.
 While PrEP medications decrease HIV infection rates if taken as prescribed, there has been an increase in sexually transmitted infection and risky sexual behavior in men who have sex with men.

 Roberts-Harris G. Does HIV pre-exposure prophylaxis increase risky sexual behavior and STI rates?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(3).